openstack/freezer/doc/source/cli/freezer-agent.rst

   :Default: ``swift``
   :Valid Values: local, swift, ssh, s3

   Storage for backups.
 Can be Swift, Local, SSH and S3 now.
 Swift is default storage now.
-Local stores backupson the same defined path, swift will store files in container, and s3 will store files in bucket in S3 compatible storage.
+Local stores backups on the same defined path, swift will store files in container, and s3 will store files in bucket in S3 compatible storage.

 .. oslo.config:option:: access_key